Camping in a Romahome Duo

 Fresh water is filled from outside via a lockable filler cap and the waste is emptied via a tap just under the side of the van.

-The fridge This is situated under the cooker and runs on mains electric (240v), Gas or battery while travelling.
+The fridge (left)- This is situated under the cooker and runs on mains electric (240v), Gas or battery (battery only while travelling).

 It can hold quite a lot of things, has two shelves, door bottle storage, butter rack and a small freezer compartment.

-Inside the van The picture (right) shows the full length of the van taken from the outside.
+Inside the van The picture (bottom right) shows the full length of the van taken from the outside.